 Forming good air bubbles with the parachute is always dependent on the group working together.
 So these are really great kids cooperative games – and fun for all ages!

 To make an awesome parachute tent, everyone lifts the ‘chute up high at the same time, sits down, and brings the parachute down behind their back, sitting on it.
 It may take a couple tries to get the tent well, but when it does, it stays up for a while (as long as you keep the air trapped inside).
 Tell stories, sing songs, and have some fun underneath!

 Forming a turtle is much the same as a tent, but you lay down with just your body under the parachute and head sticking out.
 I find the reverse turtle even more fun – heads under the parachute with it over your kneck.

 Parachute Fly Away

 Ready to put the parachute away?
-Here’s a fun way – and fast to get it in one spot!
+Here’s a fun way – and fast to get it gathered quickly.

 Everyone lifts the parachute high and lets go – except you.
 Hold on to it and it should fly up and right back to you with a slight tug.
 Kids and adults alike love to watch the parachute fly!

 What’s the Best Parachute for Parachute Games for Kids?

 This is the one I’ve had for almost 10 years.
 I use it for classes and my own kids.
 We used to use it with our homeschool co-op a couple times a month and still going strong.
 It’s the one featured in all of the pictures on this page!

 I definitely recommend this particular parachute, it’s held up beautifully with no tears or rips!
 Check it out here.
 Oh, and it’s machine washable – yay!

 I have the 20ft size.
 Smaller parachutes are a lot of fun too, just note many of the games aren’t available with smaller sizes.